mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 ## Research
 The time I was researching a solution to the problem just so happened to coincide with final assignments being due in many colleges, so my social media was overwhelmed with jokes about the automatic plagiarism detectors.
 Automatic plagiarism detectors can isolate substrings from an entire document and match it back to the source material, even if the match is not a one-to-one match.

-Plagiarism detectors each use a form of document fingerprinting, the specific algorithm I used is a variation of “Winnowing: Local Algorithms for Document Fingerprinting”, my implementation can be seen in [link repo].
+Plagiarism detectors each use a form of document fingerprinting, the specific algorithm I used is a variation of [Winnowing: Local Algorithms for Document Fingerprinting](https://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf), my implementation can be seen in [sigmod-fingerprinting](https://github.com/mattstruble/sigmod-fingerprinting).
 First the input string is sanitized to remove URLs and any remaining non-alphanumeric characters, next contiguous substrings of length k are generated.
 These k-grams are then hashed and processed by a moving window of size n, guaranteeing at least every n hash is chosen, creating a set of “fingerprints” for the provided string.

 Given the nature of the k-grams having overlap with each other, the Karp-Rabin algorithm was used for quick hashing by allowing each subsequent k-gram to use the previous hash when generating its own.
 Similarly, the windows have overlap, allowing subsequent windows to only look at their last index, so long as the previously selected index is in range of the current window.